kittisaktaoma/gatk4_practice/README.md

   1. **GVCF workflow: multi-sample** <br>
      1.1 Call Variant using Haplotypecaller with `GVCF flag` IndexBam file is already provided but it still but with this error massage <br>
          ***A USER ERROR has occurred: Traversal by intervals was requested but some input files are not indexed.
-Please index all input files:***
+Please index all input files:*** <br>
-     1.2 CombineGVCF
+     1.2 CombineGVCF <br>
      1.3 GenotypeGVCF (estimated cohort genotype)
   2. **RawVCF workflow: one sample** <br>
-     2.1 Call Varint using Haplotype caller without `GVCF flag` 2.2 Separated Indel and Snps for hard filtering 2.3 combine SNP and indel VCF files using `vcf-merge`
+     2.1 Call Varint using Haplotype caller without `GVCF flag` <br>
+     2.2 Separated Indel and Snps for hard filtering <br>
+     2.3 combine SNP and indel VCF files using `vcf-merge`

   3. **Variant Manipulation** <br>
     3.1 **Varaint Quality Control** <br>
     Hard filtering in ***2.2*** is used instead of building model <br>

-    ### 3.2 and 3.3 are not performed yet
     3.2 **Haplotype Phasing** <br>
     Because GATK4 dont have `ReadBackedPhasing` function, Shapeit or Eagles will beused instead. <br>
     3.3 **Variant Annotation** <br>